 Manual watering practices involve transport of heavy hose and water equipment across the grounds.
 These practices contribute to soil compaction and unnecessary carbon emissions.
 The practice of hand watering during the daytime is ineffective because of the loss of water due to evaporation.
 In 2015, we reviewed our strategy for preparing our living collections for the challenges of climate change.
 Our long-term strategy involves increasing water access, building out of automated irrigation systems in high-priority collections, and improving overall water infrastructure and irrigation systems to increase water use efficiency.

 Centre Street Irrigation Project (Phase 1, 2019-2021)

 In 2019, we completed the first phase of a large-scale initiative to improve our response to drought with the Centre Street Gate Project.
 This donor-funded project includes automated irrigation across 30 acres of plant collections, and water access to another 17 acres.
 This covers our oak collection, viburnum collection, Explorers Garden, hickory collection, and birch collection.
-Through 2020 and 2021, we expanded the Centre Street system with thousands of feet of irrigation, providing additional water connections and sprinkler capacity throughout the conifer, hickory, birch, ash, elm, and Oriental oak collections, extending the reach of the system to over 3,800 plants.
+From 2021 through 2023, we expanded the Centre Street system with thousands of feet of irrigation, providing additional water connections and sprinkler capacity throughout the conifer, hickory, birch, ash, elm, and Oriental oak collections, extending the reach of the system to over 4,200 plants.

 These new, automated irrigation systems help alleviate the detrimental effects of manual watering practices.
 Our systems water at night to minimize water loss in the day from evaporation and reduce the amounts of soil compaction and fossil fuel emissions caused by watering vehicles and manual watering.